jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 # uofi_urb_template_APP
-Description : Template to create new apps for Splunk Cloud.
+Description : Template to create new apps for Splunk Cloud

+Download this folder and place it in a locally running Splunk instance, `%SPLUNK_HOME%\etc\apps\uofi_urb_template_APP`

+Rename the folder to the `<APP NAME>` you want utilizing the App Naming Convention found here : https://wiki.illinois.edu/wiki/display/splunk/Naming+Conventions#NamingConventions-CustomApps

 The only required step is to edit `\<APP NAME>\default\app.conf` by changing the following basic information :
 ```